This Caramel Apple Pie Fudge is caramel apples meets apple pie. A fantastic Fall dessert mash-up or anytime during the year!

 4. After bringing the mixture to a rolling boil, don’t stop stirring!
 If you stop, your mixture could burn.

 5. Use Dulce de Leche or Caramel Topping, but not caramel syrup.
 Caramel syrup is too thin and can add moisture to the fudge, which won’t allow it to set properly.

 - 1/4 cup finely diced dried apple

 - 1/4 teaspoon all spice

-In a large saucepan combine the apple cider, butter, evaporated milk, and sugar; bring to a rolling boil and stir continuously for 4 minutes.
+- In a large saucepan combine the apple cider, butter, sweetened condensed milk, and sugar; bring to a rolling boil and stir continuously for 5 minutes.

-Refrigerate for at least 3 hours (or overnight), until hardened.
+- Refrigerate for at least 8 hours (or overnight), until completely hardened.

-Remove parchment paper from pan and place on cutting board.
-Cut into squares.
+- Remove parchment paper from pan and place on cutting board.
+Cut into squares and enjoy!